Environmental Specialty Honours

 An introduction to basic quantitative techniques for the collection of geographic data.
 Topics include describing data, gathering samples, theoretical distributions, linking samples and populations, testing significance, and exploring spatial relationships all within practical, real-world application contexts.
 Prerequisite: GEOG 100 or 111.
 Quantitative.

-An introduction to the theory and practice of remote sensing, including the relevant physical processes, digital image processing and information extraction, and a review of remote sensing applications.
+An introduction to the theories and practices of remote sensing, including sensors and platforms, image collection, preliminary image analysis and interpretation, and a review of remote sensing applications in environmental monitoring and resource management.
 Prerequisite: GEOG 111.
 Quantitative/Breadth-Science.

 A basic overview of Geographical Information Systems and Science; GIS software, hardware, data structures and models; spatial data, operations and algorithms; practical applications and limitations.
 Prerequisite: GEOG 100 or 111 or permission of instructor.
 Students with credit for GEOG 354 may not take this course for further credit.
 Quantitative.